Tallahassee Men’s Center in Tallahassee, FL is part of Adult & Teen Challenge—a Low Cost, Christian Rehab Alternative

 As with many other addictions, there are dozens of support groups that are available and effective.
 Most of these incorporate elements of therapy, spirituality, and community and can range from 12-step programs to religious groups, all with the same aim.

-Tallahassee Men’s Center is a certified addiction treatment center.
+Tallahassee Men’s Rehab is a certified addiction treatment center.
 If your man struggles with addiction issues, he needs professional help to ensure permanent recovery.
 This program employs experienced and well-educated therapists and counselors to make sure that his drug addiction becomes a thing of the past.
 Drug addiction has turned him into a shell of his former self.
 You don’t even recognize him, and, at times, you might even be frightened of him.
 These experiences are all perfectly normal.
 It’s important to understand that, as terrifying and all-consuming as an addiction might be, there is a solution.
-Tallahassee Men’s Center provides a complete course of addiction treatment, and an extensive Aftercare Program to protect against relapse.
+Tallahassee Men’s Rehab provides a complete course of addiction treatment, and an extensive Aftercare Program to protect against relapse.

-Tallahassee Men’s Center in Tallahassee, FL is part of Adult & Teen Challenge, a low-cost, Christian rehab alternative.
+Tallahassee Men’s Rehab in Tallahassee, FL is part of Adult & Teen Challenge, a low-cost, Christian rehab alternative.
 Call (855) 934-4673 today.
 Help your loved one recover, and return home as a changed man, for good!

 4141 Apalachee Parkway